iterative/dvc.org/content/docs/command-reference/metrics/show.md

 - `-a`, `--all-branches` - print metric file contents in all Git branches instead of just those present in the current workspace.
 It can be used to compare different experiments.
+Note that this can be combined with `-T` below, for example using the `-aT` flag.

-- `-T`, `--all-tags` - print metric file contents in all Git tags.
-Similar to `-a` above.
+- `-T`, `--all-tags` - same as `-a` above, but applies to Git tags as well as the workspace.
 Note that both options can be combined, for example using the `-aT` flag.

 - `--all-commits` - the same as `-a` or `-T` above, but applies to _all_ Git